bohendo/blog-content/productivity/agile-results.md

 #### 5. Setting Boundaries

 **What?** When presented with a task or hot spot, set a maximum and/or minimum amount of time that you're willing to invest.
 Instead of choosing a task to complete and spending as much time as you need to complete it, set a maximum amount of time you're willing to dedicate to the task and complete it as well as possible within that time limit.
-For certain hot spots, you will likely benefit from setting a minimum boundary and trying to spend at least that amount of time on it.
+For certain hot spots (eg health/family), you will likely benefit from setting a minimum boundary and trying to spend at least that amount of time on it.

 **Why?** Setting a maximum time limit takes advantage of a corollary of [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law): "Work contracts to fit in the time available".
 While working within a time-limit, make sure you are delivering incremental value (execution strategy #3).
-Setting daily or weekly minimum time limits on certain hot spots (i.e. family time, hobbies, health) will help you avoid neglecting them.

 #### 6. Maintain a Results Mindset